Phonetic Corpus of Estonian Spontaneous Speech

 Segmentation and annotation is done with the Praat program (www.praat.org).
 Recordings are segmented manually on different levels (automatic segmentation program is also elaborated and tested).

 - phonetic and linguistic tiers: words (in orthographic spelling), speech sounds (SAMPA adjusted for Estonian is used for transcription), sound structures (CV-structures), syllables (short – long, open – closed), feet, utterances;

 - changes in voice quality (e.g. creaky breathy voice, whisper);

 - Paralinguistic phenomena (e.g. expiration and inspiration (also speaking during inspiration), sighing, yawning, sneezing, coughing etc.);

 - Other tiers (e.g. smacking with lips or tongue).

 Currently the web-based search engine lets you search the orthographic form or the phonetic transcription of a word-level segment.

 If the web-based search options do not fit your needs or you have other questions related to the phonetic corpus of Estonian spontaneous speech, please write to the corpus administrator Pärtel Lippus: partel.lippus [ät] ut.ee.

 Word frequencies in phonetic corpus

-The frequency list of the 1000 most frequent words in the Phoneti Corpus of Estonian Spontaneous Speech was created on December 7 2015, based on a total of 470 033 words (61 h 44 minutes of speech) in the corpus.
+The frequency list of the 1000 most frequent words in the Phonetic Corpus of Estonian Spontaneous Speech is based on the v.1.0.5 (20.06.2019) version of the corpus.
 The words were lemmatisized using Filosoft's morphological analyzer (see the list of Estmorf's word clases).